jaesu968/shopping-list/README.md

 - Responsive design

 ## How to Use
-1. Click "Create New Shopping List" to create a list
+1. Click "Create New Shopping List" and enter a name
-2. Click "View" to see items in a list
+2. Click "View" on a list to see its items
-3. Add items using the form
+3. Add items using the form that appears
+4. Click "Update" on items to edit them
-4. Use rename/delete buttons to manage lists
+5. Use "Rename" and "Delete" buttons to manage lists

 ## Project Structure
 - `ShoppingListView.vue` - Main app view
 - `ShoppingItem.vue` - Create new lists component
 - `ItemForm.vue` - Add items to lists
+- `UpdateForm.vue` - Reusable update component for items
 - `Card.vue` - Layout component

 ## Development